 A visit to Maryland isn’t complete without stopping at our best-known facilities and attractions.

-Rossborough Inn (Pictured above) Built between 1804 and 1812, the building and its 428 acres were sold by Charles Benedict Calvert to help found what was then called the Maryland Agricultural College.
-Today, Terrapin Tours start here for prospective students and their families.
+Built between 1804 and 1812, the building and its 428 acres were sold by Charles Benedict Calvert to help found what was then called the Maryland Agricultural College.
+Today, Terrapin Tours start here for prospective students.

-The Omicron Delta Kappa Fountain, etched with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., is a highlight of the mall.
+The Omicron Delta Kappa Fountain, etched with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., is a highlight of the nine-acre grassy expanse.
 The sundial is a gift from the Class of 1965.